DeclareDesign/randomizr/cran-comments.md

-## Update randomizr to version 0.22.0
+## Update randomizr to version 0.24.0

-* Remove suggests dependency of blockTools per Prof. Ripley email (the package was removed from CRAN)
-* Add Graeme Blair as a contributor
-* Small bug fixes
-* Added permutation support for random sampling functions
+Small update for new version of knitr.
+Change to email address for one contributor.

 ## Test environments
 R version 4.1.2